 Donovan Family Scholarships are available to all students who are formally affiliated with degree programs sponsored by the Department of Earth and Atmospheric Sciences.
 The scholarships are to be used to encourage student participation in learning activities that add value to the student’s educational program.
 Examples include: participation in conferences, participation in field courses, travel to assist another student or faculty member in field research, participation in professional short courses, research projects conducted on-campus or off-campus that are not otherwise funded.
-Under current financial market conditions, it is possible to award three $500 scholarships per calendar year.
+Under current financial market conditions, it is possible to award three $500 scholarships.

-EAS Off Campus Policy (PDF)
+EAS Off Campus Policy (Word doc.)

 Policy Statement: The Department of Earth and Atmospheric Sciences (EAS) and the Fields of Atmospheric

 Sciences and of Geological Sciences expect and require all participants traveling on Cornell business

 or activities to contribute to an environment of mutual respect, free from all forms of discrimination,